-Alternative 1 (Proposed Action): 10,000-foot Runway 01/19 in the Midfield with 3,100 Feet of Separation to Runway 18R and 1,200 Feet of Separation to Runway 18C/36C: The Proposed Action includes the construction of a new, 10,000-foot long, fourth parallel runway, located 3,100 feet to the east of Runway 18R/36L and 1,200 feet to the west of Runway 18C/36C.
-Runway 01/19 is intended primarily for departure use in this alternative because it does not meet the separation requirement for triple simultaneous approaches.
-Alternative 1 includes EATs on the north end of Runway 01/19 and the south ends of Runways 01/19 and 18C/36C.
-This project element was shown, along with the connected actions, in Chapter 1, Purpose and Need.
+Alternative 1: 10,000-foot Runway 01/19 in the Midfield with 3,100 Feet of Separation to Runway 18R/36L and 1,200 Feet of Separation to Runway 18C/36C: Alternative 1 includes the construction of a new, 10,000-foot long, fourth parallel runway, located 3,100 feet to the east of Runway 18R/36L and 1,200 feet to the west of Runway 18C/36C.
+Runway 01/19 is intended primarily for departure use in this alternative, with limited use for arrivals, because it does not meet the separation requirement for triple simultaneous approaches.44 Alternative 1 includes EATs on the north end of Runway 01/19 and the south ends of Runways 01/19 and 18C/36C.
 A key connected action required to construct the new runway is the relocation of West Boulevard.
 This is needed to accommodate the Runway 01 end (i.e., the south end of the runway) and the south EAT.
-The relocation of West Boulevard is proposed
+The relocation of West Boulevard is proposed using existing roadways as shown in Exhibit 2-2.
+This is the only option for the relocation of West Boulevard being carried forward in the alternatives as it had the least impact and costs.
+Other alternatives were not considered as they would require removal of structures and construction of new roadways.